 The work product of a process server is the proof of service submitted by that person attesting to the fact that a particular person or entity was given legal process in a manner prescribed by U.S.D.C law.
 The proof, return or affidavit of service is what the courts rely upon to determine whether jurisdiction has been acquired over a particular person, entity, or property.
 The proof, return or affidavit of service must be beyond reproach.
 A.C.E.
 Process Servers in West Virginia always take copious notes and documents observations, facts and details for each service provided.
 These extra efforts prove to be invaluable and a means to memorialize the service should there be any questions or challenges in the future.

 In every new relationship, there is a period of time where the two parties get to know each other.
-Our personalized client services are designed to impress you.
-You will find our West Virginia Process Servers to be very capable of meeting your needs as we get to know you.
+Listed Process Servers personalized client services are designed to impress you.
+You will find all listed West Virginia Process Servers to be very capable of meeting your needs as they get to know you.

-A.C.E. works effectively in West Virginia and all other jurisdictions.
-Each state has its own operating rules concerning service of process and privacy laws however when serving a U.S.D.C.
-Summons we must observe Rule 4 as the way your summons will be served upon the defendant.
-Every step we take is fully compliant and always tried and true.
+Our Process Servers work throughout in West Virginia jurisdictions.
+When serving a U.S.D.C. legal actions in West Virginia jurisdictions Process Servers must observe Rule 4 as the way your summons will be served.
+Every step taken is fully compliant and always tried and true.

-Process Serving Summons and Complaint Services by City in West Virginia
+Process Serving USDC Summons and Complaint by City in West Virginia